Monotone-based Numerical Schemes for Two-Dimensional Systems of Nonlocal Conservation Laws: Introduction

 Furthermore, error estimates in one spatial dimension have been investigated very recently in a series of papers \cite{aggarwal2024accuracy,aggarwal2024well,aggarwal2025error} for different nonlocal models.
 In two-dimensions, the only known result follows from \cite{aggarwal2024well} via a splitting argument.
 However, the flux considered in \cite{aggarwal2024well} does not include most of the pedestrians models, since direct space and time dependencies are not present.

 During this work, we start from a semi-discrete approach, derive a first order scheme and concentrate on appropriate numerical flux functions.
-Using these flux functions together with a more accurate approximation of the semi-discrete form allows for a straight forward extension to higher order numerical schemes.
-In one spatial dimension higher order schemes for nonlocal conservation laws have been studied in \cite{friedrich2019maximum,chalons2018high} and in two-dimensions, e.g.\ using finite differences, in \cite{BGIV20,goatin2025pedestrians}.
+Using these flux functions together with a more accurate approximation of the semi-discrete form allows for a straightforward extension to higher order numerical schemes.
+In one spatial dimension higher order schemes for nonlocal conservation laws have been studied in \cite{friedrich2019maximum,chalons2018high} and in two-dimensions, e.g.\ using finite differences, in \cite{BGIV20,goatin2025pedestrians}, \revc{or, second-order schemes in \cite{manoj2026positivity}}.

-The goal of this work is threefold: We will provide a rigorous study of \emph{i)} the general flux \eqref{eq:system}, \emph{ii)} sufficient assumptions on numerical schemes for convergence and \emph{iii)} the error estimates for the developed schemes.
-Similar to the one-dimensional case, we prove that any monotone numerical flux (satisfying one additional technical assumption) applied to an approximated flux at the cell interfaces guarantees the convergence towards the weak entropy solutions of \eqref{eq:system}.
-In particular, this rigorously enables the use of Godunov-type fluxes for a nonlocal, nonlinear flux.
+The goal of this work is threefold: We will provide a rigorous study of \emph{i)} the general flux \eqref{eq:system}, \emph{ii)} sufficient assumptions on numerical schemes for convergence and \emph{iii)} the error estimates for the developed schemes. \revc{Specifically, we analyze convergence and error estimates for a broad class of monotone-based numerical flux schemes, thereby extending previous results that focused on specific fluxes.
+Analogous to the one-dimensional case—under one additional technical assumption—we prove that any monotone numerical flux, applied to an approximated flux at the cell interfaces, guarantees convergence toward the weak entropy solutions of \eqref{eq:system}.
+This provides a rigorous justification for the use of the Godunov-type and Lax-Friedrichs fluxes derived in this work for nonlocal, nonlinear fluxes.
+Such approaches are rarely employed in pedestrian modeling, yet they result in a more accurate approximation of the solutions.
+Furthermore, we establish a uniqueness result for the space-time-dependent flux in \eqref{eq:system} which, to the authors' knowledge, has not yet been addressed in this level of generality.}